 Every year since 1984, each Social Worker Month has been assigned a defining theme on which to base activities and recognition.
 For the year of 2019, the theme for Social Work Month is “Social Workers: Elevate Social Work.”
 This year, social workers and members of the general public can make their contributions to Social Work Month by respectfully elevating the profession of social work in as many ways as they possibly can.

-There are a number of interesting ways to elevate the professional field of social work.
+There are a number of interesting ways to do one’s part to elevate the professional field of social work.
 The following ideas on ways of elevating the social work profession have been listed below:

 - Inform the public about the multifaceted role of the social worker to ensure people know about the plenitude of things that they do.